xaevman/UpdateBuildInfo/README.md

 The examples directory contains some example source files for Golang, Python, and C#.

 ## Variable naming
 Build and branch variables must be named BranchId, BuildId, BranchName and BuildConfig.
-Casing can be all lowercase, Pascal case, or camel case.
-Underscores separating the tokens (ie build_id) is also acceptable.
+Casing can be all lowercase, pascal case, or camel case.
+Underscores separating the tokens (ie build_id) are also acceptable.

 ## Example command line
 ```bash